20a31a0579/project21/README.md

 ## Azure Technologies used for project

--Static web apps
+.
+Static web apps

--Storage account
+.
+Storage account

 ## Features and Functionalities

--Pet services directory
+.
+Pet services directory

--Health and wellness resources
+.
+Health and wellness resources

--Mobile compatibility or Mobile friendly design
+.
+Mobile compatibility or Mobile friendly design

--User can know more about pet grooming and caring information through this website
+.
+User can know more about pet grooming and caring information through this website

--Provides and notify customers about Appointments,Vaccination schedules,New forum posts,Messages from their followed provided mails
+.
+Provides and notify customers about Appointments,Vaccination schedules,New forum posts,Messages from their followed provided mails

 ## SCREENSHOTS